• Gale Warning in effect for Western Lake Erie.

 Due to high lake levels, there is a risk that wave action could damage shoreline protection works and cause erosion all along the Lake Erie shoreline in Chatham-Kent and Elgin County, including along the high bluff areas.

-Based on the wind speed and direction forecasts, flooding is expected along Erie Shore Drive in Chatham-Kent.
-Even the lower end of the forecasted wind speeds would cause some flooding along Erie Shore Drive.
-If wind speeds reach the upper range of forecasted wind speeds, flooding could be severe in the area.
+Based on the predicted wind speed and direction, flooding is expected along Erie Shore Drive in Chatham-Kent.
+Should the predicted winds of 50 km/hr from the southwest appear, significant flooding would occur.
+Many properties would have standing water and water would be flowing over the road in several locations.
 Residents and workers in the area should be prepared.
 There is also a risk of flooding in other low-lying shoreline areas along Lake Erie.

-Currently, winds are predicted to have dropped off enough before switching to the west Monday and there are not expected to be issues for the Lake St. Clair shoreline in the LTVCA jurisdiction.
+Currently, winds are predicted to have dropped off enough before switching to the west later Thursday and there are not expected to be issues for the Lake St. Clair shoreline in the LTVCA jurisdiction.

 People should take extra caution and avoid the shoreline should conditions get rough.
-The waves can be strong and the shoreline slippery.
+The waves can be strong and the shoreline slippery, especially with freezing conditions.
 There could also be hazardous debris within the waves and water which could be thrown onto the shore.
 Standing water can also present unseen hazards.
 Children and animals should be kept away from the water.

 Officials will attempt to monitor the situation and update this advisory if necessary.